 It is encouraging that this survey did not identify access to diabetes specialist teams as a barrier to referral in the pre- and peri-operative period and greater use of this resource should be encouraged.
 It is notable that most patients are not seen pre-operatively by diabetes consultants.
 This means that people awaiting cardiac surgery, who most often have the most severe complications related to diabetes, do not receive the benefits of consultant input to reduce their risk of perioperative and long-term adverse events.
 There is consequently an opportunity to improve care by developing multidisciplinary teams that bring together the skills of both surgical and diabetes teams.
 As most centres are operating on more than 100 people with diabetes per year, the potential benefits would likely justify the investment in setting up such a service, although the OCTOPuS trial will formally test this hypothesis.

 Our aim was to determine a picture of clinical practice across the cardiothoracic units in the UK but the methods of distributing the survey meant that responses were by individual clinicians.
 It was notable that there was considerable inconsistency within units suggesting that individual surgeons tended to follow their own preferences rather than a unit policy.
 Adopting unit policies that incorporate evidence and guidance from NICE and JBDS may be a further way of disseminating best practice.
+The variation in clinical practice creates a challenge for defining “usual care” for the OCTOPuS trial.
+Entry into the trial, which requires measurement of HbA1c, will mean deviation from “usual care” in a quarter of centres which do not routinely measure HbA1c.
+In order to mitigate against the differences in usual care, the trial will randomise participants by centre and the trial team will provide centres with information about the importance of diabetes management and current guidance.
+In addition for a subset of participants in the control arm, actual practice will be documented and reported using a framework such as TIDieR..

 Physical activity is an important component of the management of diabetes as it improves fitness, strength and well-being, while reducing the risk of cardiovascular disease.
 Most guidelines recommend that people with diabetes take at least 150 minutes of exercise per week spread over a minimum of 3 days, ideally combining both aerobic exercise and resistance training.
 Despite the potential health benefits, 40% of cardiac surgeons do not recommend any form of exercise in the pre-admission period, possibly because of concerns that exercise may provoke angina.